-Launch a Pod in an external cluster
+Launch a Pod in an EKS cluster on AWS

 If some of your tasks require specific resources such as a GPU, you might want to run them in a different cluster than your Airflow instance.
-In setups where both clusters are used by the same AWS, Azure or GCP account, you can manage separate clusters with roles and permissions.
+In setups where both clusters are used by the same AWS, Azure, or GCP account, you can manage separate clusters with roles and permissions.

 Prerequisites